 - Mods:

-- Helmet: Harmonic Siphon, Heavy Ammo Finder, and Heavy Ammo Scout
+- Helmet: Harmonic Siphon (or Void Siphon if you use Buried Bloodline), Heavy Ammo Finder, and Special Ammo Finder.

 Gameplay Loop